Runtime Tools

 Section titled “Concurrency and Consistency”Entity operations work on individual JSON files in the workspace.
 The consistency model is:

 - Single-writer: The agent processes one tool call at a time.
-Concurrent writes to the same entity are not expected in v0.1.
+Concurrent writes to the same entity are not expected.

 - Read-your-writes: After an operation returns, subsequent reads will see the updated state.

 - No transactions: Multi-entity operations are not atomic.
 If a skill needs to create a contact and an activity, they are two separate writes.
-This is acceptable for v0.1 where the agent is the sole writer.
+This is acceptable because the agent is the sole writer.

 Future Enhancements

-Section titled “Future Enhancements”The following features are specified but not yet implemented in v0.1:
+Section titled “Future Enhancements”The following features are specified but not yet implemented:

 - Singleton constraint: Preventing creation of duplicate singleton entities.